Click here to read our COVID-19 Policy

 Northfield Veterinary Hospital

-By focusing on keeping your pet healthy rather than just treating problems when they appear, we ensure your cat or dog enjoys a high quality of life through their golden years — and it gives you more good years with them, too.
+By focusing on keeping your pet healthy rather than just treating problems when they appear, we ensure your pet enjoys a high quality of life through their golden years — and it gives you more good years with them, too.

 At Northfield Veterinary Hospital, we understand that your pet is more than just a pet–they’re a member of your family.
 At our animal hospital, we strongly believe in preventive care.
 After all, it is much easier and less costly to prevent a health problem from developing than to treat an existing one.
 That is why we recommend pet wellness visits for all of our patients, regardless of age or species.